Technology Metro Area Pathways (TechMAP)

 Career advancement for IT, cyber, data, and cloud professionals in the DMV

 Montgomery College is proud to announce the Technology Metro Area Pathways (TechMAP) grant program.
-Funded by the U.S. Department of Labor, TechMAP aims to support current and aspiring IT professionals in the DMV-area to obtain high-quality IT roles.
+Funded by the U.S. Department of Labor, TechMAP aims to support current and aspiring IT professionals in the DMV-area to obtain industry-recognized certifications and high-quality employment, particularly in the field of IT.

 Tech Foundations